 Internet Matters is a site offering parents help and advice on e-safety.
 CLICK HERE to visit their site.

-We are aware a lot of children enjoy playing games on consoles such as the Xbox 360 or a PlayStation.
+We are aware a lot of children enjoy playing games on consoles such as the Xbox Series X or a PlayStation5.
 With Xbox Live and PlayStation Plus, it is possible for the children to chat and play online with friends.
-You are able to put parental restrictions on these so you can limit the time played, the content they can view or the apps they can use such as the internet browser.
+You are able to put parental restrictions on these so you can limit the time played, the content they can view, the people they can talk to and the apps they can use such as the internet browser.